hyloong/erlang_common/erl_20.md

                Various improvements of timer management internally in the VM.
-These improvements both reduced memory consumption of timer wheels as well as reduce the amount of work that has to be performed in order to handle timers.
+These improvements both reduced memory consumption of timer wheels as well as reduce the 减少循坏的内存消耗 amount of work that has to be performed in order to handle timers.